sandptel/gsoc25/README.md

 project link -- https://summerofcode.withgoogle.com/programs/2025/projects/mV0VlVwv

 ## Project Description
-Regolith is a productivity-focused Ubuntu-based desktop environment that combines tiling window managers (Sway, i3) with GNOME components for system management and GUI features.
-While GNOME depends on Mutter and custom Wayland protocols unsupported by wlroots-based compositors like Sway, this limits modularity and integration.
-To improve flexibility, this project aim to integrate the new Cosmic desktop components (cosmic-epoch), which, despite being in early alpha, offers a more modular and integration-friendly design.
+[Regolith](https://regolith-desktop.com/) is a productivity-focused Ubuntu-based desktop environment that combines tiling window managers (Sway, i3) with GNOME components for system management and GUI features.
+Regolith currently relies on a mix of GNOME components (like regolith-control-center) and Sway/i3 tiling window manager for its session and settings management.
+GNOME’s dependencies (Mutter compositor, custom Wayland protocols) limit flexibility and modularity, especially for Wayland environments based on wlroots like Sway.

+[COSMIC](https://system76.com/cosmic/?srsltid=AfmBOorpuyn88diqJVLAWtDfzj8nbNDT1MEGNQqowEia67oghLiOw5Av), a new Rust-based, modular, and efficient desktop environment by System76, offers a more integrated and modern alternative.
+Therefore, We are transforming Regolith from a complex, GNOME-dependent hybrid into a modern, modular, and cohesive Wayland session environment by leveraging the COSMIC ecosystem.
+It enhances usability, maintainability, and aligns Regolith with the future direction of Linux desktop development.

+In the outcomes we will be discussing how we replaced individual dependencies either directly or by adapting (fork) it to work with regolith (sway).

-## Outcome
+## Outcomes
-Core system settings, input, display, power management, session integration, config bridging, and installation steps are fully implemented with COSMIC components replacing GNOME-based ones.
+Core system settings, input, display, power management, session integration, config bridging (partial) , and installation steps are fully implemented with COSMIC components replacing GNOME-based ones.
 The forked cosmic-settings replacing regolith-control-center applies live sway commands and persists configs.
 Installation and session launching are documented and working.
-The complete checklist can be found below.
+The core parts of the work are as follows:

 ### `regolith-control-center` -> `cosmic-settings`
 `cosmic-settings` was proposed to replace exsting system of (`gnome-control-center` + `regolith-inputd` + `regolith-powerd` + `regolith-displayd`) which manages changes in settings for input (keyboard, mouse, touchpad), display and power.
 During the development I tried 2 methods to do the same job and selected `generated-config`